 The Medical Review Officer shall immediately contact the Supervisor and appropriate management official upon obtaining a verified positive test result; to recommend or take administrative action

 Failure to Appear for Testing

-Failure to appear for testing without a deferral will be considered refusal to participate in testing, and will subject an employee to the range of disciplinary actions, which may include dismissal.
+Failure to appear for testing without a deferral will be considered a refusal to participate in testing, and will subject an employee to the range of disciplinary actions, which may include dismissal.

 If an individual fail to appear at the collection site at the assigned time, the collector shall contact the Drug Program Coordinator to obtain guidance on action to be taken.

+INTENTIONALLY LEFT BLANK

 CHAPTER 12 - QUALITY ASSURANCE

 General